 However, it’s still a worthwhile solution.

 We would recommend buying a 1TB external hard drive to pair with your PS5.
-Make sure you can get a good collection of games going without having to uninstall and reinstall everything whenever you want to play something new.
+Ensure you can get a good collection of games going without uninstalling and reinstalling everything whenever you want to play something new.

 This is a major concern in the modern gaming world.
 So, we’re going to address it here.